Deploying Azure Application Gateway - Part 2: End To End Encryption, Path Routing, And Header Rewriting

 Here are the results we want to achieve:

-• Traffic to / is load balanced across both Web Server VMs
+is load balanced across both Web Server VMs - Path based routing

-• Traffic to /about/* is sent only to Web1
+is sent only to Web1 - Traffic to

 In the previous post we first went through the deployment steps and at the end posted the architecture diagram showing all of the underlying objects that were provisioned.
 We’re going to take the opposite approach here and begin with the diagram and then slowly build out the solution.